 We have experience in collaborating with partners both nationally and internationally for research.
 We are able to undertake projects on both short and long-term timescales.
 Projects might involve gas turbine and combined cycle design analysis of conventional and new power generation cycles.
 “TERA” (Techno economic, environment and risk assessments) is a concept pioneered at Cranfield which we are delivering to help our clients meet their environmental goals.

 We have been involved in complex experimental-analytical programmes focusing on renewable energy systems, improved turbomachinery for the energy industry and tri-generation (power, heat and cold) analysis.

-With two intakes annually, our Thermal Power MSc gives us access to a large postgraduate student community to undertake sponsored student projects or attract PhD level researchers.
+With two intakes annually, our Thermal Power and Propulsion MSc gives us access to a large postgraduate student community to undertake sponsored student projects or attract PhD level researchers.